 Here comes the sciency stuff (just quickly!)…our skin pH is meant to be slightly acidic.
 On average, ‘healthy skin’ should have a pH of around 4.7, generally around 5 is the ball park.
 Resident skin micro flora adheres to acidic skin (pH 4-5) whereas alkaline skin (pH 8-9) promotes the dispersal of our flora from our skin leading to dehydration, scaling and other skin conditions.

 So What Makes our Skin Alkaline?

 Unfortunately, everything.
 Yes, everything.
 Especially cosmetics, soaps and other body washes, body creams, sweat and sebum.
-It has been reported that the use of these products will alter our skin pH for up to six hours… so if you think about your daily routine for a minute here…get up, shower, maybe wash and condition your hair?
+It has been reported that the use of these products will alter our skin pH for up to six hours, so think about your daily routine for a minute here … get up, shower, maybe wash and condition your hair?
 Then a little make up maybe?
 Or perhaps some aftershave for the blokes?
 Then we head out for the day, probably sweat a little (yay) and then come home, say 8-12 hours later and maybe shower again or wash/cleanse and moisturise our face… then rinse and repeat!
-Our skin is never being truly able to remain acid enough to replenish and retain our natural flora is it?
+Our skin is never being truly able to remain acid enough to replenish and retain our natural flora.

 So just like we replenish our gut bacteria we can replenish our skin bacteria too.